platy/transit-radar/README.md

 [x] Day selection
 [x] Handle the D_ stopids in the gtfs data
-[x] Get the timetable publish date from the calendar.txt [] Reload GTFS data each day
-[] Filter GTFS data for development so that cache is not needed [] Remove the cache
+[x] Get the timetable publish date from the calendar.txt [x] Filter GTFS data for development so that cache is not needed [] Remove the cache
 [] Allow connections to several trips of the same station and route (eg different directions), currently it is filtered to one
+[] Reload GTFS data each day
 -
 [] read from zip
 [] CLI tool to lookup departures for debugging